 By contrast, watercolors are much thinner and blend more fluidly.

 In both cases, viscosity, or the thickness of the paint itself, is key.

 Acrylic paint runs the gamut here, offering both thicker and thinner options.

-In the former category are heavy body acrylics, such as the Amsterdam Expert Series or the aforementioned Golden Heavy Body options.
+Heavy body acrylics in the former category, such as the Amsterdam Expert Series or the aforementioned Golden Heavy Body options.

 This isn’t a matter of one option being better than another, but rather a clear choice.